opensourceatprinceton/opensourceatprinceton.github.io/index.md

 # Want to get involved?

+To join the Open Source at Princeton mailing list, send an email to opensourceprinceton@gmail.com.
+You'll hear about long-term project meetings, open source intro workshops, and corporate events.

+## Facebook Open Academy at Princeton

+If you're interested in working on open source projects like Wikimedia for Princeton course credit, you might like to apply for the Facebook Open Academy program.
+It's run by the CS department as a substitute for independent work, and you can email Sandra Batista (sbatista@cs.princeton.edu) for more details.

+## Resources

 Visit our [Calendar](calendar) to see upcoming meetings and events, and hit up the [Wiki](http://opensourceprinceton.wikidot.com/) for resources and information.
-Or, if you just want to catch up on what we've been up to, check out our blog:

 # Blog